-'Dodd-Frank Act' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Dodd-Frank Act' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Dodd-Frank Act is fully entitled the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 This enormous law served to reform the financial world following the financial crisis and Great Recession that began in 2008.
 President Obama’s administration passed it through congress in 2010.

 This Dodd-Frank Act legislation is literally thousands of pages long and contains numerous provisions.
 The regulations of this Dodd-Frank Act law are set for implementation over the course of a number of years.
 They were meant to reduce the obvious risks for failure in the American financial system.
 In order to oversee and carry out the numerous parts of the act it addresses, the controversial legislation created a range of new government agencies.